29th Connecticut Colored Infantry Regiment

 By Todd Jones

-Midway through the Civil War, Connecticut created the state’s first African American regiment, the 29th Regiment Connecticut Volunteers.
+Midway through the Civil War, Connecticut created the state’s first African American regiment, the 29th Connecticut Colored Infantry Regiment.
 Fighting bravely for the final year of the war, the regiment won many important battles and became one of the first Union regiments to march through the Confederate capital of Richmond.
 With its respectable service, the 29th Connecticut demonstrated the merits and justification for racial equality and freedom in Connecticut.
-The regiment, established late in 1863, was honorably disbanded in November 1865.
+The regiment, established late in 1863, was honorably discharged in November 1865.

 Union Belatedly Allows African American Enlistment

-The 29th Connecticut had first been recruited when the Union was in difficult times: the first two years of the Civil War had claimed the lives of tens of thousands of Americans, and the Union army was running very short on manpower.
-A military draft soon became necessary and proved incredibly unpopular; yet, there were thousands of African American men who were eager to fight but not allowed to serve because of their race.
-In late 1862 the United States government finally allowed African Americans to enlist, but only in separate black regiments.
+The first two years of the Civil War had claimed the lives of tens of thousands of Americans, and the Union army was running very short on manpower.
+A military draft soon became necessary and proved incredibly unpopular.
+The draft, however, excluded thousands of African American men who were eager to fight but not allowed to serve because of their race.
+In July 1862, the United States government finally allowed African Americans to enlist, but only in separate Black regiments.
+In May 1863, the United States War Department created the Bureau of Colored Troops to manage the increasing numbers of Black volunteers.

-Throughout the war, President Abraham Lincoln depended on individual Union states to recruit regiments and send them to the battlefield.
-Each regiment generally had 1,000 men divided into 10 companies.
-Once African Americans were allowed to serve, Connecticut’s governor and legislature decided in November 1863 that the 29th would be a black regiment.
-Many white Americans were uncomfortable with the idea of making black regiments, however, and it was determined that white officers would lead the unit.
-To overcome this prejudice, the 29th Connecticut would have to prove itself on the battlefield.
+Throughout the war, President Abraham Lincoln depended on individual states to recruit regiments and send them to the battlefield.
+Each regiment generally had one thousand men divided into ten companies.
+In November 1863, Connecticut’s governor and legislature decided African Americans would make up the 29th Regiment Connecticut Volunteers.

 29th Regiment Connecticut Volunteers, Beaufort, South Carolina

-29th Regiment Connecticut Volunteers, Beaufort, South Carolina – Library of Congress, Prints and Photographs Division
+29th Regiment Connecticut Volunteers, Beaufort, South Carolina – Library of Congress, Prints and Photographs Division.
+Used through Public Domain.

 The 29th Heads into Battle

 Sent to Virginia in the summer of 1864, the 29th Connecticut fought many small battles when Union and Confederate armies were locked in a siege between Richmond and Petersburg.
 During one of those battles, Newton fearfully remembered “a twenty-pound cannon ball coming towards me…through the smoke.
 It looked like it had been sent especially for me.”
-In September 1864, the 29th Connecticut helped take Fort Harrison, located less than 10 miles from the Confederate capital in Richmond.
-On October 13, the regiment participated in a scouting mission which led to the Battle of the Darbytown Road, and two weeks later the men pushed the Confederate army back at the Battle of Kell House, which resulted in over 150 casualties and many captured soldiers.
+In September 1864, the 29th Connecticut helped take Fort Harrison, located less than ten miles from the Confederate capital in Richmond.
+On October 13, the regiment participated in a scouting mission which led to the Battle of the Darbytown Road, and two weeks later the men pushed the Confederate army back at the Battle of Kell House.

 In April 1865, the Confederate line finally broke, and Richmond was evacuated.
-The 29th took part in the last attacks, which emptied the Confederate defensive trenches, and men of the regiment were among the first Union soldiers to march triumphantly through the streets of Richmond.
-The war had ended, but the 29th reported for duty, this time in Texas.
-While there, the men reunited with Connecticut friends from the 31st United States Regiment.
+The 29th took part in the last attacks to empty the Confederate defensive trenches.
+Men of the 29th Regiment were among the first Union soldiers to march triumphantly through the streets of Richmond.
+Despite the surrender of the Army of Northern Virginia in Appomattox, Virginia on April 9, the 29th Connecticut Regiment was sent to Brownville, Texas in June.

 Image of Soldiers Memorial, Company B, 29th Regiment, Connecticut Volunteers

-Image of Soldiers Memorial, Company B, 29th Regiment, Connecticut Volunteers – State Archives, Connecticut State Library
+Image of Soldiers Memorial, Company B, 29th Regiment, Connecticut Volunteers – State Archives, Connecticut State Library.
+Used through Public Domain.

-By late 1865, the 29th Connecticut and the Connecticut men from the 31st United States Regiment were ordered back home and arrived in Hartford in November.
-All were honorably discharged from service during a large celebration, during which Governor William Buckingham thanked the men for their service and noted that “…although Connecticut now denies you privileges which it grants to others…the voice of a majority of liberty-loving freemen will be heard demanding for you every right and every privilege.”
-Though this prognosis proved to be optimistic, Connecticut’s African American troops had indeed moved the cause for equality forward.
+The 29th Connecticut mustered out in October 1865 and were honorably discharged on November 25.
+During a celebration, Governor William Buckingham thanked the men for their service and noted that “…although Connecticut now denies you privileges which it grants to others…the voice of a majority of liberty-loving freemen will be heard demanding for you every right and every privilege.”

 Todd Jones, a life-long resident of the Nutmeg State, holds a graduate degree in Public History from Central Connecticut State University and is a Historic Preservation Specialist for the US government.